-- Whale Shark Research: The Whale shark is the largest fish in the sea and survives mostly off plankton.
-Their fins and meat are well sought after which has led to overfishing and their population declining.
+- Whale Shark Research: The whale shark is the largest fish in the sea and survives mostly off plankton.
+Their fins and meat are well sought after, which has led to overfishing and their population declining.
 While it can’t be guaranteed that you will see a whale shark during your time on the program, if you do, it will certainly be an amazing experience!

-It’s important to note that due to size of the island, there is a maximum capacity of 17 volunteers on the program at any given time.
+It’s important to note that due to the size of the island, there is a maximum capacity of 17 volunteers on the program at any given time.
 With this in mind, we recommend applying and registering with as much notice as possible, to maximize your chances of securing a spot on this unique marine conservation program.

-Belize Program Highlights:
+Belize Volunteer Program Highlights: